dolzenko/faster_open_struct/README.md

 2. Doesn't convert hash keys to symbols (by default string keys are used, with fallback to symbol keys)

-3. Creates methods on the fly on OpenStruct class, instead of singleton class.
+3. Creates methods on the fly on `OpenStruct` class, instead of singleton class.
    Uses `module_eval` with string to avoid holding scope references for every method.

-4. Test covered :)
+4. Spec covered :)